rdd-giga/qlear-guides/source/_posts/General FAQ.md

 ---
-title: FAQ
+title: 'General FAQ'
-categories: Compatible Monitors
+categories: 'Data Access and FAQ'
+sortIndex: '1'
 ---

 ### 1.Why are some locations locked?